 If you take a tour, you will either go to Gjábakkahellir cave in Thingvellir or the Leiðarendi cave (closer to Reykjavik).
 I visited the Leiðarendi cave on my tour.
 You can try to find the cave on your own; however, it’s not easy to find.

-Leiðarendi cave is a fascinating natural wonder located in the Reykjanes Peninsula in Iceland.
-The cave was formed over 2,000 years ago by a volcanic eruption.
+Leiðarendi cave is located in the Reykjanes Peninsula in Iceland and was formed over 2,000 years ago by a volcanic eruption.
 It is made up of a series of intricate lava tubes and chambers that have been shaped by the flow of molten lava.
-Explore the cave’s many fascinating features, including stalactites, stalagmites, and unusual lava formations.

 Make sure to bring walking shoes that you don’t mind getting dirty because it does get muddy in the caves.

 Fiskmarkadurinn, also known as the Fish Market, is a world-renowned restaurant located in the heart of Reykjavik, Iceland.
-The restaurant’s menu is inspired by the country’s rich fishing heritage, and features fresh and locally-sourced seafood that is expertly prepared by skilled chefs.
-The restaurant’s menu changes seasonally, with dishes that highlight the best of Iceland’s seafood.
+The restaurant’s menu features fresh and locally-sourced seafood and the menu changes seasonally.
 I had whale while I was there and it was amazing!

-I did my own city tour the my morning before my flight out.
+I did a self-prepared and self-guided city tour the morning before my flight out.
 I walked from the Radisson Blu 1919 to the following sights.

-Hallgrimskirkja is an iconic and imposing church located in the center of Reykjavik, Iceland.
-Standing at 244 feet tall, the church is the tallest building in the city.
-Its unique design, inspired by Iceland’s natural landscapes, also makes it instantly recognizable.
+Hallgrimskirkja is an iconic church located in the center of Reykjavik.
+The church is 244 feet tall and is the tallest building in the city.
+Its unique design was actually inspired by Iceland’s natural landscapes.

 Visitors can climb to the top of the church’s tower for panoramic views of Reykjavik and the surrounding area.
-You can also explore the church’s interior, which features modern stained glass windows and an impressive pipe organ.
+You can also explore the church’s interior, with stained glass windows and an impressive pipe organ.

-Harpa Concert Hall is a concert hall and conference centre located in the heart of Reykjavik, Iceland.
-The building is a marvel of modern design.
+Harpa Concert Hall is a concert hall and conference centre located in the heart of Reykjavik.
 It features a striking glass facade that reflects the surrounding landscape.
-This concert hall even housed some dramatic conversations between Clayton, Becca and Rachel, in Clayton’s season of The Bachelor (Season 26).
+This concert hall was even the stage of some dramatic conversations between Clayton, Becca and Rachel, in Clayton’s season of The Bachelor (Season 26).

 Take the bus back to the airport if you didn’t rent a car.
 I took an expensive cab back to the airport because I wanted to find a specific lava cave.
 Unfortunately, the cab driver wasn’t able to locate the cave, but we drove past plenty of interesting lava fields on the way.